SasView/sasview/src/sas/qtgui/MainWindow/media/data_formats_help.rst

 (*Qx, Qy,* and *I(Qx,Qy)*) are actually required.

 Data values have the same meanings and units as for `1D SAS Formats`_.

+*2D image data* can be translated into 2D 'pseudo-data' using the :ref:`Image_Viewer_Tool`, but this should only be done with an abundance of caution.

 **Examples of these formats can be found in the \\test\\2d_data sub-folder in the SasView installation folder.**